-

 Main Gaps

 _data/current.yml,_data/past.yml, or_data/closed.yml.
-The schema exists in prose, but agents would be safer with a YAML/JSON schema or validator. - There is no PR validation workflow for builds/tests.
-The deploy workflow builds on push to
+The schema is documented in prose, but agents would be safer with a YAML/JSON schema or validator. - There is no obvious pull request validation workflow owned by GitHub Actions.
+CircleCI performs build validation, but the repo should make the current source of truth unmistakable to agents and contributors.

 CONTRIBUTING.mdmentioning Prettier/ESLint.
 There is nopackage.json, lint config,.editorconfig, or Ruby lint config. - There are no issue templates, despite the roadmap calling out bug attribution and site version tracking.